Course Name: Birdwood Golf Course

 Location: Charlottesville, Virginia

-History: Built on historical farmland nicknamed the “upland wilderness”, Birdwood Golf Course was designed in 1984 by Lindsay Ervin to be the official golf course for the University of Virginia.
-In 2005, Pete Dye redid some of the bunkers.
-In 2020, Davis Love III and his team complete redesigned the course, creating 18 new holes with plans for a future par 3 course in the future.
-Countless ACC golf stars have teed it up here, and Birdwood is consistently ranked one of the top college golf courses.
-Additional accolades include:
+History: Built on historic farmland nicknamed the “upland wilderness”, Birdwood Golf Course was designed in 1984 by Lindsay Ervin to be the official golf course for the University of Virginia.
+In 2005, Pete Dye redid all of the bunkers.
+In 2020, Davis Love III and his team completely redesigned the course, creating 18 new holes, a six-hole par 3 course, and an 18-hole Himalayas putting green.
+Countless ACC stars have teed it up here, and Birdwood is consistently ranked one of the top college golf courses in America.
+Accolades include: